SeerUK/ng2-boilerplate/README.md

 # ng2-boilerplate

-An opinionated, experimental Angular 2 / Webpack boilerplate with AOT compilation and tree-shaking.
+An opinionated, experimental Angular 2 / Webpack boilerplate with tree-shaking.